alejandrodmg/constraint-programming/README.md

 between the value of all delivered projects and the cost of all required subcontractors, is at least €2500.
 - Solve the CP-SAT model and determine how many possible solutions satisfy all the constraints.
-For each solution, determine what projects are taken on, which contractors work on which projects in which month [1 point], and what is the profit margin.
+For each solution, determine what projects are taken on, which contractors work on which projects in which month, and what is the profit margin.